kuriakosant/Ecommerce-Platform-React-FullStack/readme.md

 ## Admin Access

-To access the admin dashboard, log in using the following credentials:
+To access the admin dashboard and manage and create products, log in using the following credentials:

 - **Email:** `admin@gmail.com`
 - **Password:** `123456`